What Is Complex Regional Pain Syndrome?

 - Joint injury (e.g. ankle sprain)

-- Infection that may be associated with subsequent tissue damage
+- Infection and subsequent tissue damage

 - Soft tissue injury (e.g. lacerations or bruises)